skrollme/homebridge-eveatmo/README.md

 # homebridge-eveatmo

-This is a [homebridge](https://github.com/nfarina/homebridge) plugin which lets you integrate your non-HomeKit Netatmo Weatherstation into HomeKit.
+This is a [homebridge](https://github.com/nfarina/homebridge) plugin which lets you integrate your non-HomeKit Netatmo Weatherstation and Indoor Air Quality monitor into HomeKit.

 Whilst the original [homebridge-netatmo](https://github.com/planetk/homebridge-netatmo)-plugin goes a mostly HomeKit-standard approach (predefined services, characteristics, ...), this plugin tries to mimic the Elgato Eve devices as close as possible.